Erlau (Hasidic dynasty): Orientation

 Though the Erlau dynasty is not historically connected to the Baal Shem Tov, the founder of Hasidut, it is categorized as Hasidic.
 This may be due to its traditional code of dress and many of its members using pronunciation of Hebrew literature and prayer identical to that of the Hasidim.
 The Rebbe also conducts a tish on Shabbat and Yom Tov, and the community identifies politically with the Hassidic Agudat Yisrael party, rather than the non-Hasidic Degel HaTorah party.
 Notwithstanding, the nusach of the prayers at the Erlau synagogues are traditionally nusach Ashkenaz, with daily practice and customs preached according to the teachings of the Chasam Sofer.
+In his later years, Rabbi Yochanan Sofer publicly observed the origianal Ashkenazic custom to put on Tefillin on Chol Hamoed, a custom that was previously unheard of in Israel, and is generally not practiced by Chassidim worldwide.

 Family

 Yochanan Sofer has 7 sons, who all hold rabbinical positions: